What are your plans at Spirit Animal Coffee to support empowering women in the coffee industry?

 We are just on the verge of starting to source new coffee varieties from a few of the women-only fincas.
 With our international exposure and direct access to final customers, we’ll help get their amazing coffee the visibility they deserve.
 And better margins, of course.

-Teaching young people the nuts and bolts of running an international e-commerce platform is a top priority for our company.
+"Spirit Animal’s business model is a harbinger of what business-as-usual will look like in a few decades.
+Teaching young people the nuts and bolts of running an international e-commerce platform is a top priority for our company."

 A second initiative revolves around our future generation.